Maplefaith/ConanVisualization/README.md

 Demo has been published on [Bilibili](https://www.bilibili.com/video/BV1g56zYMErv), you are free to check it.

-Our main code lies in `./src`.
-The Project has been releaced on [Conan Visualization](https://maplefaith.github.io/ConanVisualization/).

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).